 Philippine Labor Department’s Response

 In light of these realities, the Philippine Department of Labor & Employment (“DOLE”) issued on 04 March 2020 Labor Advisory No. 09 or the “Guidelines on the Implementation of Flexible Work Arrangements as Remedial Measure Due to the Ongoing Outbreak of Coronavirus Disease 2019 (COVID-19)”.
 In a nutshell, Advisory No. 09 is suggesting to employers to adopt remedial measures as alternative coping mechanisms instead of removing employees or closing businesses.

-The Advisory recommends the adoption of flexible work arrangements such as:
+The Advisory (as amended by Labor Advisory No. 17-2020) recommends the adoption of flexible work arrangements such as: